 We set up a small circuit for a lighthearted competition, skating in teams back and forth in a relay before testing our skills at the target range (shooting small metal targets with pellet guns).
 In the afternoon, we leisurely hiked through inches and inches of pure white, powdery snow and up some light hills, which involved a few soft and giggle-induced tumbles.
 It’s much harder to try to pull the cross-country skis through knee-deep snow AND climb.

 Snowshoes were once the tool of hunter-gatherers during the cold season, and over time have been adapted to become a means for rambling through snowy forests.
-For those who love a winter walk, this activity is for you Snowshoes (which you strap onto your winter boots) have a large surface area to enable you to walk through thick snow and explore completely off-track – a more relaxed means of getting out the secluded corners of Tirol, where you can explore the area of Kirchberg.
+For those who love a winter walk, this activity makes for some great off-beat exploration as part of your vacation in Austria.
+Snowshoes (which you strap onto your winter boots) have a large surface area to enable you to walk through thick snow and explore completely off-track – a more relaxed means of getting out the secluded corners of Tirol, where you can explore the area of Kirchberg.

 Trekking with Llamas